Featured Resource

 Be transparent about your efforts to improve accessibility:

-By taking these proactive steps, you demonstrate your commitment to accessibility and inclusivity.
-This not only helps prevent OCR investigations but also creates a better online experience for all members of your school community.
+By taking these proactive steps, you demonstrate your commitment to accessibility.
+This helps prevent OCR investigations and creates a better online experience for all members of your school community.

 Remember, as Steve Williams, co-founder of SchoolNow, says, “Even if your website currently doesn’t pass muster, if you can demonstrate to OCR and your school community that you have a plan in place, your district can avoid all the bad press that surrounds an investigation.”